telerik/blazor-docs/components/grid/overview.md

 To show data in a grid, you need to define [GridColumn]({%slug components/grid/columns/bound%}) instances that expose the data fields as well as settings for [templates]({%slug components/grid/features/templates%}), [grouping](#grouping) and [reordering]({%slug components/grid/columns/reorder%}).
 To [edit](#editing) data or invoke custom logic, you define a [CommandColumn]({%slug components/grid/columns/command%}).

+## Editing

+The grid can perfom CRUD operations on its current data collection and exposes events that let you control the operations and transfer changes to the actual data source.
+The [CRUD Operations Overview]({%slug components/grid/editing/overview%}) article offers more details on this.

+The grid offers several editing modes with different user experience through the `EditMode` property that is a member of the `GridEditMode` enum:

+* `Incell` - editing is done [in the current cell]({%slug components/grid/editing/incell%}) with a double click
+* `Inline` - editing is done for the [entire row]({%slug components/grid/editing/inline%}) with an [Edit Command Button]({%slug components/grid/columns/command%})
+* `Popup` - editing is done in a [popup]({%slug components/grid/editing/popup%}) for the entire row with an [Edit Command Button]({%slug components/grid/columns/command%})

 ## Paging